fthomas/refined/docs/src/utils.md

-## Statically checked regexes, URIs, and URLs
+## Statically checked regexes, URIs, URLs and more

 The combination of compile-time validation and implicit conversions to refined types allows to build statically checking constructors of types